twhite06/databaseproject/README.md

 Program Purpose:

 	This program indexes all words in a given root directory file through hashing and allows you to query them.

 Files:

---> design.txt
+--> design.txt:

     	Explains my plan for the project and what I should be doing.
 Though my plan in the beginning stayed the same for the most part throughout the project, a few things changed as I optimized the project.
 During my implementation